edodso2/workout_tracker/README.md

 # Workout Tracker

 A simple workout tracker for tracking weighlifting workouts.
+Built with Flutter.

 ## Features

 1. adding exercises
-2. creating workouts on a specified date
+2. creating workouts on a specified date (in progress)
-3. adding exercises to the workout
+3. adding exercises to the workout (in progress)
-4. adding the number of sets and reps completed for the exercise
+4. adding the number of sets and reps completed for the exercise (in progress)
-5. persist exercises & workouts to disk
+5. persist exercises & workouts to disk (in progress)

 Possible future features: